SieglStefan/SpeedyWeatherEmulator.jl/docs/src/running.md

 fd = FormattedData(sim_data)
 ```

-Next, we define a neural network architecture and train it on the formatted data.
+Next, a neural network architecture is defined and trained on the formatted data.
 This produces both an `Emulator` (the trained model) and a `Losses` object that tracks training progress.

 ```julia
 nn = NeuralNetwork()
 em, losses = train_emulator(nn, fd)
 ```

-After the training, the mean relative error and max relative error for one step are printed to STDOUT, e.g.:
+After the training, the mean relative error and max relative error for one step are printed to STDOUT:

 ```text
 --------------------------------------